Ledig stilling på Universitetet i Oslo

 Flere stillinger fra Universitetet i Oslo

-A position as PhD Research fellow is available at the SIRIUS Centre at the Department of Informatics.
+A PhD Research Fellowship in Informatics (GC for the JVM) is available at the Department of Informatics.

 More about the position